-Susan Cain’s nugget of wisdom in her book, Quiet, sums up the principle bluntly: “There’s zero correlation between being the best talker and having the best ideas.”
+In Susan Cain’s book Quiet, her nugget of wisdom sums up the principle bluntly: “There’s zero correlation between being the best talker and having the best ideas.”

 In extreme cases, you may even feel threatened by proactive team members who offer suggestions for improvement.
-It’s possible that you will have conflict with team members who possess high initiative, leadership ambition, and/or extroverted qualities.
+It’s possible you could have conflict with team members who possess high initiative, leadership ambition, and/or extroverted qualities.

 Introverts tend to listen better than extroverts.
 This penchant for listening makes them more approachable.
-When they hear good suggestions and feedback, they are also more likely to respond to it, making the appropriate changes.
+When they hear good suggestions and feedback, they’re also more likely to respond to it, making the appropriate changes.

 Team members are more likely to form strong loyalties to you.

 Introverts aren’t social isolates.
-Rather, they are selective in whom they allow into their circle of trust.
-In a work situation, introvert leaders create a strong social connections with their employees.
+Rather, they’re selective about the people they allow into their circle of trust.
+In a work situation, introvert leaders create strong social connections with their employees.
 This plays to their advantage when they assign tasks or ask team members to rise to challenges.

-Introverts are socially sensitive, meaning that they can identify and gauge what’s going on with the mood and attitude the people around them.
-They are more likely to pick up on nonverbal language and other cues in their team members.
-This social awareness gives them a greater level of insight, and may even allow them to serve as an arbitrator between team members who are having a conflict.
+Introverts are socially sensitive, meaning they can identify and gauge what’s going on with the mood and attitude of the people around them.
+They’re more likely to pick up on nonverbal language and other cues in their team members.
+This social awareness gives them a greater level of insight and may even allow them to serve as an arbitrator between team members who are having a conflict.

 You must work against a cultural bias that sees introverts as less capable leaders.

-A Harvard report states that 65% of corporate high-level executives “viewed introversion as a barrier to leadership” This may or may not be true, but it does indicate a widely accepted viewpoint, whether people are aware of their own viewpoint or not, that favors extroversion and places an opprobrium upon introversion.
+A Harvard report states that 65% of corporate high-level executives “viewed introversion as a barrier to leadership.”
+This may or may not be true, but it does indicate a widely accepted viewpoint—whether people are aware of their own bias or not—that favors extroversion and stigmatizes introversion.